USC Graduation April 2017

 9. After the ceremony

 Once the ceremony concludes, there will be a graduate procession.
 Your guests will remain in their seats during the procession.
-You’ll be ushered to the reception area where you can find your guests, enjoy some light refreshments and celebrate together.
-Official photographs will still be available during this time.
+Official photographs will still be available after the ceremony.

 10. Return your academic dress